n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.woocommerce.md

 # WooCommerce

-The WooCommerce node allows you to automate work in WooCommerce, and integrate WooCommerce with other applications. n8n has built-in support for a wide range of WooCommerce features, including creating and deleting customers, orders, and products.
+Use the WooCommerce node to automate work in WooCommerce, and integrate WooCommerce with other applications. n8n has built-in support for a wide range of WooCommerce features, including creating and deleting customers, orders, and products.

 On this page, you'll find a list of operations the WooCommerce node supports and links to more resources.